sungsoo-ahn/2025/_posts/2025-04-28-analytical-simulated-dynamics.md

 ---
 layout: distill
-title: Analytical and simulated learning dynamics of simple neural networks
+title: Analytical learning dynamics of simple neural networks
 description:
+    The learning dynamics of neural networks—in particular, how parameters change over time during training—describe how data, architecture and algorithm interact in time to produce a trained neural network model.
+    Characterizing these dynamics in general remains an open problem in machine learning, but, handily, restricting the setting allows careful empirical studies and even analytical results.
-  We survey approaches to analyzing the learning dynamics of simple neural networks, and provide parallel implementations of these methods in JAX.
+    In this blog post, we introduce approaches to analyzing the learning dynamics of neural networks,
+    with a focus on a particular setting that permits an explicit analytical expression for the generalization error of a neural network trained with online gradient descent.
+    We provide an accessible mathematical formulation of this analysis alongside a `JAX` codebase to implement both simulation of the analytical system of ordinary differential equations and neural network training in this setting.
+    We conclude with discussion of how this analytical paradigm has been used to investigate generalization in neural networks and beyond.
 date: 2025-04-28
 future: true
 htmlwidgets: true